himate/himate/admin/server/fixtures/README.md

 Some demo data for a newly created database.
 Could be removed as soon as we have an admin app.

-To reload the fixtures run
+To reload the fixtures run to following commands from the project root directory:

-    > meteor reset
+    > cd admin && meteor reset
-    > meteor
+    > tools/start-all-apps.sh